….a new Orpheus could be born

 As I tried to say in Space, Time, and Architecture, our culture is like an orchestra where the instruments lie already tuned, but where every musician is cut off from his fellows by a sound-proof wall.

-And then McLuhan had written himself in the first two issues of Explorations:
+And then McLuhan himself had written in the first two issues of Explorations:

 our need [is] to discover [a] means (…) of seeing that modern physics and painting and poetry speak a common language and of acquiring that language at once in order that our world may possess consciously the coherence that it really has in latency, and which for lack of our recognition has created not new orchestral harmonies but mere noise. (’Culture Without Literacy’, Explorations 1, 1953)

-McLuhan: Every medium is in some sense a universal, pressing towards maximal realization.
+Every medium is in some sense a universal, pressing towards maximal realization.
 But its expressive pressures disturb existing balances and patterns in other media of culture.
 The increasing inclusiveness of our sense of such repercussions leads us today hopefully to investigate the possibilities of orchestral harmony in the multi-levelled drive towards pure human expressiveness. (‘Notes on the Media as Art Forms’ Explorations 2, 1954)